by Chris Woodford. Last updated: June 3, 2022.

 Photo: The River Itchen, England.
 Photo courtesy of UK Rivers Network published under a Creative Commons Licence.

 What is a river?

 Photo: Aerial view of the Black River Yukon Flats National Wildlife Refuge.
-Photo by M. LeFever courtesy of US Fish and Wildlife Service.
+Photo by M. LeFever courtesy of US Fish and Wildlife Service and Wikimedia Commons.